assistiveAudio/neurodivergent_audio/docs/_includes/story.md

     significance level of an algorithm having a higher perceived value than the algorithm of comparison (<em>*p &lt; 0.05, **p &lt; 0.01, ***p &lt; 0.001</em>).
     The color of the star indicates the algorithm of comparison.
-For the comparison, a Friedman test was conducted, followed by a paired Wilcoxon Post-hoc test.
+For the comparison, a Friedman test was conducted, followed by a paired Wilcoxon post hoc test.
     P-values were adjusted with Bonferroni.
+The different stimuli versions are abbreviated the following way: Ground Truth (GT), Noise Cancelling (ANC), Dynamic Range Compression (DRC), Auto-Encoder Neural Network (NN), Raw Mixture (Mix).
   </p>

 </body>